St. Albert the Great Catholic Primary School

 Reading

-Children are taught to read through the use of the Essential Letters and Sounds phonics programme.
+Children from Reception to Year 2 are taught to read through the use of the Essential Letters and Sounds phonics programme.
 An overview of the scheme can be found below.

 All Saints Catholic Academy Trust (ASCAT)